 Kaspersky also provides an all in one solution for removing their security products for when the usual uninstall process fails.
 It’s called kavremover.

-Then you’ll need to select which Kaspersky product you’re trying to uninstall from the drop-down list.
+Launch Kavremover and then you’ll need to select which Kaspersky product you’re trying to uninstall from the drop-down list.

 Then click the REMOVE button.